Spay and Neuter in Hudson County: Cats in Baskets

 • Keep your pet relaxed and try to keep them from running and jumping for up to two weeks.

-• Don’t give your pet a bath for at least ten days afterwards.
+• Don’t give your pet a bath for at least ten days afterward.